thomas-crane/spearmint/docs/language-overview.md

 ```

-will include all of the numbers up to, but not including 10.
+will include all of the numbers from 0 up to, but not including 10.

 An inclusive range can be declared using three dots, like so